StanleyNeoh/H4G2023/README.md

 ## Installation and setup

 ### Startup frontend
-1. Open a new terminal and cd into frontend folder
+1. Open a new terminal and cd into `frontend/` folder
 1. Run the following
 ```
 npm install